What are some questions I can ask the doctor about Hodgkin disease?

 - What do you suggest and why?

-- Does one type of treatment reduce the risk of the lymphoma coming back more than another?
+- Does one type of treatment reduce the risk of Hodgkin disease coming back more than another?

 - What short-term side effects might there be from the treatment?
 What can be done about these side effects?